philhosophy/glios_org/root/Projects/glios_blog/vonge-jekyll-bookshop-template/site/collections/_pages/bo-whitepaper-content.md

 ## 7. Beyond MVP: The Path to the Bodhisattva

-Post-MVP, development will focus on expanding Bo's capabilities and enriching the Glios platform:
+Post-MVP, development will focus on expanding Bo's capabilities and enriching the GLiOS platform:

 * **Rapport & Growth Phases:** Develop o4-mini prompts and KG interactions for more nuanced rapport-building and deeper, growth-oriented conversations.
 * **LightRAG Integration:** Feed full transcripts to LightRAG for deeper pattern analysis, sentiment tracking, and insight generation to inform Bo's long-term understanding of the user.